SoftIron/sibench/manual.rst

 When benchmarking reads, or a read-write mix, it must first ensure that there are enough objects there to read before it can start work.
 This is the *prepare* phase, and that is what is happening when you see messages about 'Preparing'.

-It also happens if we are doing separate writes and reads and we did not have a long enough run time for Sibench to write all of the objects specified by the `count` option.
+It also happens if we are doing separate writes and reads and we did not have a long enough run time for Sibench to write all of the objects specified by the `object-count` option.
 In this case, the prepare phase will keep writing until all the objects are ready for reading.